aam29dc/untitled_forums/README.md

 --for clicking on button to put input tags (a,b,i,s,...) in submit forms

 --for AJAX: edit a thread/post without a page redirect.
 Submit a post without a page redirect.
-Submit a pm in a private conversation without a page redirect.
+Send a pm in a private conversation without a page redirect.
 Login/signout without a page redirect.
+On signup page, notifies user a username is already in use, and passwords don't match.

 --synesthesia font, scroll line color change as user scrolls down page, mouse pointer color change as user moves mouse